apliteni/centos_provision/README.md

     license_key=LICENSE_KEY
     admin_login=ADMIN_LOGIN
     admin_password=ADMIN_PASSWORD
-    ssl_certificate=letsencrypt     # If you want to use Free SSL certs from Let's Encrypt ssl_domains=DOMAIN1,DOMAIN2     # Specify server domains, separated by comma without spaces
+    # If you want to install Let's Encrypt Free SSL certificates add the following lines
+    ssl_certificate=letsencrypt     # You must agree with terms of Let's Encrypt Subscriber Agreement (https://letsencrypt.org/docu ssl_domains=DOMAIN1,DOMAIN2     # Specify server domains, separated by comma without spaces ssl_email=some.mail@example.com # If you want to receive warnings about your certificates from Let's Encrypt

 ### Run playbook